 The Borough of Chambersburg, in collaboration with the Elm Street Advisory Council, (ESAC) is embarking on a proposed long-term initiative to reclaim and redevelop the Southgate Shopping Center into a mixed-use residential neighborhood.

-by creating a new sustainable neighborhood that promotes a mixture of uses to include housing, employment, retail and business services into the Elm Street Neighborhood.
+The project’s goal is to pay respect to the families that were displaced in 1962, when the shopping center was built, by creating a new sustainable neighborhood that promotes a mixture of uses to include housing, employment, retail and business services into the Elm Street Neighborhood.

 For more information, please download the project summary sheet.

 August 24, 2022

 The Chambersburg Area Municipal Authority (CAMA) has reached an agreement to sell the former Gold's Gym building at the Southgate Shopping Center to Keystone Health.
 Keystone Health is the only federally qualified Community Health Center serving Franklin County.
 With more than 540 employees and seeing over 59,000 patients annually, Keystone’s Community Health Center is characterized by five essential elements that differentiate them from other providers:

 Currently, Keystone is expanding facilities at Chambers Hill Drive and Fifth Avenue.
 However, this site at Southgate is very important to CEO Joanne Cochran.
 She commented, “We had a site at the Southgate Mall over 20 years ago ...it started out as a site for migrant farmworkers and I expanded it to include all the community.
 I have wanted to put a site at Southgate for many years...So many of our patients live in that area.
 Thank you to CAMA for approving the agreement.
 I am very grateful.”

 A land development plan has yet to be submitted or approved for development at this site.
 It is anticipated that final purchase, approval, demolition, and construction of a new community healthcare facility will take some time.